 The Robin Wood Tarot Deck is one of the most popular decks in the world.
 Some of its outstanding aspects are the luminous energies, beautiful art, and vibrant imagery.
 One update is the 22 Major Arcana cards that are full of life.
 The deck is full of energy as it takes images out of rooms into the abodes of the gods.

-A good example is the High Priestess that is an ageless woman wearing a lunar headband.
+A good example is the High Priestess, an ageless woman wearing a lunar headband.
 She has trees behind her and a darkened sky lit by the moon.

 The deck’s shining strength is in the 56 cards of the Minor Arcana.
-Unlike other decks, the Robin Wood Tarot Deck has its cards dimensional, which gives you the feeling that you are a part of them.
+Unlike other decks, the Robin Wood Tarot Deck has dimensional cards, giving you the feeling that you are a part of them.

 Although the deck keeps the spirit of light and dark, the imagery is not scary like that of some decks.
-The tarot deck is ideal for beginners as it’s not only simple to read and learn with, but it has derailed imagery with meanings.
+The tarot deck is ideal for beginners as it’s simple to read and learn with and has derailed imagery with meanings.
 Find the Little White Book of card meanings that will help you with the interpretations.

-However, if you plan on delving deeper into the author’s concepts and meanings, you’ll have to purchase the companion book separately.
+However, you’ll have to purchase the companion book separately if you plan on delving deeper into the author’s concepts and meanings.

 - The imagery and scenes are rich and lively in interpretive potential

 - Suitable for both beginners and seasoned tarot readers

 - Features symbolic and colorful imagery